Interactive Investors vs InvestEngine

 General Investment Account Yes Yes

-ISA transfers in Cash and in-specie Cash only
+ISA transfers in Cash and in-specie, free Cash and in-specie, free (transfers out are cash only)

 Platform experience and automation